If you’re looking for the best books on manipulation, you found them.

 Technically, it’s a series of posts turned into a book.

-But if your goal is to understand manipulation, then wisdom should be your top priority, and not the format.
+But if your goal is to understand manipulation, then wisdom should be your top priority and not the format.

-And albeit the framework in The Gervais Principle may be simplistic and more theoretical than practical, it’s still one of the best books to understand corporate manipulation (<- and that one linked there is the best post to understand corporate manipulation, BTW).
+And although the framework in The Gervais Principle may be simplistic and more theoretical than practical, it’s still one of the best books to understand corporate manipulation (<- and that one linked there is the best post to understand corporate manipulation, BTW).

 If you’re looking for practical wisdom instead, then Business University may be your best bet to turn knowledge into strategies and techniques.